-- 1. Over view of DI water: The DI water that has been vaporized condensed back into liquid, and stored in a different container.
-In the original container, impurities in the water that doesn't boil at or below the water's boiling point are still there.
-Thus, distilled water is of purified water.
-The thermo physical properties of distilled water were mentioned in the Table 1. - 2.
-Overview of EG: A chemical having the formula (C2H2OH), EG is mostly employed in antifreeze compositions.
-It is a thick liquid that has no smell, no colour, and is combustible.
-Although EG has a pleasant flavour, large doses can be harmful.
+A. Over view of DI water

+The DI water that has been vaporised, condensed back into liquid, and stored in a different container.
+In the original container, impurities in the water that do not boil at or below the water's boiling point are still there.
+Thus, distilled water is a type of purified water.
+The thermo physical properties of distilled water were mentioned in the Table 1.

+B. Overview of EG

+EG is an organic compound with formula ( $C_2H_2OH$ ), it's mainly used as antifreeze formulations.
+It is an odorless, colorless, flammable, viscous liquid.
+EG has a sweet taste, but it is toxic in high concentrations.
 It can occur at neutral pH and melting point and boiling point of the EG are -12.9°C and 198°C respectively.
 Due its low melting point (freezing) ethylene glycol used in many heat transfer applications.
-The thermo physical properties of DI water were mentioned in the table 1.
+The thermo physical properties of DI water were mentioned in the Table 1.

-Figure 1: Methodology
+Fig.1: Methodology

-Specification SI Unit DI Water EG (EthyleneGlycol)
+Specification SI Unit DI water EG (Ethylene Glycol)

 Viscosity PaS 0.0089 0.0157

 Melting point Celsius 0 -12.9

 Boiling point Celsius 99 198

-Density Kg/m 3 999.875 1114.4
+Density Kg/m 999.875 1114.4

 Thermal conductivity W/m K 0.6 0.252

 Specific heat J/kg K 4182 2415